What Does Diversity, Equity and Inclusion (DEI) Mean in the Workplace?

 Equity is the process of ensuring that processes and programs are impartial, fair and provide equal possible outcomes for every individual.
 “Equity is why we go to work,” explains Colman.
 “We want to get compensated fairly for our work, we want to be challenged, to learn and to contribute.
 People often choose an employer based on those things, which boil down to equity.”

-In order to ensure equal possible outcomes for all individuals across the organization, equity requires that employers recognize barriers and advantages.
+In order to ensure equal circumstances for all individuals across the organization, equity requires that employers recognize barriers and advantages.
 This is the crucial difference between “equity” and “equality.”

 “Equity takes into account the fact that not everybody is starting at the same level,” explains Colman.
 “Take home ownership, for example.
 A bank can make the statement that the loan application process is equal and that they will not discriminate based on race, gender or ethnicity.
 That doesn’t take into account student loans, familial debt, socioeconomic status, what have you.
 These are prohibitive factors that hold some individuals back from receiving a loan.”

-“That’s a manifestation of your application process being inequitable,” says Colman.
-“The solution would be to ask yourself, How can I standardize my job descriptions so everyone has an equal chance to apply? and How can I encourage someone who is qualified to submit their application even if they can’t check every box?
+“That’s a manifestation of your application process being inequitable,” said Colman.
+“The solution would be to ask yourself: How can I standardize my job descriptions so everyone has an equal chance to apply?
+How can I encourage someone who is qualified to submit their application even if they can’t check every box?
 It’s about leveling the playing field so the barriers to entry are the same for every single individual.”

 For example, rather than listing years of experience as a requirement, identify specific areas of experience or scope.
 Doing so opens the talent pool up to qualified applicants who may be earlier in their career.
 Instead of “5-7 years of project management experience,” ask for “Experience managing projects autonomously, from ideation to implementation.”

-For employers and HR professionals alike, the biggest challenge is knowing where to start.
-“There’s no quick-fix,” says Colman.
-“A lot of people immediately jump to trying to figure out how they can make their company more diverse, but you can’t underestimate the importance of inclusion and equity.
+For employers and people management professionals alike, the biggest challenge is knowing where to start.
+“There’s no quick-fix,” said Colman.
+“A lot of people immediately jump to figure out how they can make their company more diverse, but you can’t underestimate the importance of inclusion and equity.
 Without those two pieces, you’re not going to achieve true diversity.”